The future looks rosé: top alcohol trends in a pandemic

 5. Bring back the beer bucket.

 With social distancing likely to crash our happy hours for a while yet, it’s time for brands and venues to work together to create new offers.
-Although the classic Corona bucket might not have the same ring as it used to, there is something to be said for a bundle deal.
+Although the classic Corona bucket might not have the same ring as it once did, there is something to be said for a bundle deal.
 This could be as simple as embracing beer jugs or branching out to create different ‘tasting experiences’ so groups can sample the menu whilst allowing staff to prepare for the requests of larger groups (especially when there’s likely to be capacity restrictions in place).

-With a chance that table service will be the new norm, it’s a perfect time to get creative with menus and showcase new drinks to ensure your full range is on display.
+With a chance that table service will be the new norm, it’s a perfect time to get creative with menus and showcase new beers, wines, spirits and zero alcohol drinks to ensure your full range is on display.
 After all, if your customers don’t know what’s on offer and can’t see the beer taps from their table, how are they meant to sample your finest wares?

 How to keep your alcohol brand and business on the front foot in 2020.

 Now is the perfect opportunity to embrace a new direction for your business to flourish long after this pandemic is over.
 We truly know our stuff when it comes to the Australian alcohol industry and our unique facilities in Sydney and Melbourne mean we're perfectly placed for in depth interviews, in-home usage tests and shopper research.